metalcarratt/ministry/ls/Leviticus/msg14.md

 Apart from Christ we have nothing to offer to
 God. the Christ we have eaten and experienced should be the Christ we offer to God for His satisfaction.

+> if wd would experience and enjoy Christ as He is revealed in Leviticus, we should pray not in a mental way but by releasing our spirit through the word in the Bible.
+This will cause the constant word in the Bible to become the instant word to us.
+This is the way to enjoy Christ.